 Hudson was raised in Austin, TX, and Raleigh, NC, and has lived abroad in Bangkok and Seoul.
 He lives in Carroll Gardens, Brooklyn.

-› A Village Voice Best Book of the Year
+One of The Village Voice‘s 25 Best Books of the Year